P3-NSF-NRT/P3_Corteva-Phenome2020-Workshop/Economical_Rovers/P3-Rover-3/README.md

   //HARDWARE RESET
   /*
     - XBee Series 3 Hardware Reference Manual
-    - Pg 31 Power Supply Design recommends decoupling capacitor between Vcc and GND.
+    - Pg 31 Power Supply Design recommends a decoupling capacitor between Vcc and GND.
-      Tested with 10uF capacitor and without.
+      Tested with a 10uF capacitor and without.
 This was not necessary.
     - Pg 60 Brown Out Detection.
 This is REQUIRED.
 Add a jumper between the XBee's Reset and A5 https://www.digi.com/resources/documentation/digidocs/pdfs/90001543.pdf

-    - Power cycle XBee Series 3 by grounding RESET Pin to avoid dicontinuities in ramp up and brown out detection https://www.silabs.com/community/mcu/32-bit/knowledge-base.entry.html/2017/06/14/rmu_e203_avdd_ramp-j176
+    - Power cycle XBee Series 3 by grounding RESET Pin to avoid discontinuities in ramp-up and brownout detection https://www.silabs.com/community/mcu/32-bit/knowledge-base.entry.html/2017/06/14/rmu_e203_avdd_ramp-j176

     - Minimum Time to Force Reset: